Skip to contents

 # feedback

-Preview of complex table exercise in LMS OPAL
+Preview of complex table task in the learning management system OPAL

-Preview of complex table exercise in LMS OPAL
+Preview of complex table task in the learning management system OPAL

 yaml attributes